Financial Aid Application Process

 If you plan to attend fall only, or fall and spring semesters...

 The priority deadline for submitting your FAFSA application is May 1.

 If you plan to attend only the spring semester...

 The priority deadline for submitting your FAFSA application is October 1.

 If you plan to attend for Summer I or Summer II (Summer I and Summer II are combined into one payment period)...

 The priority deadline for submitting your FAFSA application is March 1.

 Critical Information for College Transfer Applicants:

 Transfer students must submit official transcripts from all previous colleges attended.
 If you have an unevaluated transcript with a print date that is more than three years old, you must submit a new one for evaluation.
 For those who transfer to DCCCD, all previous college transcripts must be received and evaluated by the deadlines listed above.
 If you are applying for financial aid, please be prepared to pay tuition and fees until financial aid is evaluated based on your transfer request and eligibility.

-- Students must complete the Free Application for Federal Student Aid (FAFSA).
+- The Free Application for Federal Student Aid (FAFSA) is available upon request from the college financial aid office or from a local high school.
 Applicants should complete information on themselves and their spouses or parents (if applicable) and obtain the appropriate signatures as outlined in the directions for the FAFSA.
 The FAFSA can be filed with the government processor in one of the following ways: